yasmin-aumeeruddy/kubeconfig-microservices/README.md

 This command shows the details for both pods.
 The IP addresses for the nodes that the pods are deployed on are listed in the output.
 Look for the IP address that is stated next to the label Node: for each pod.
 For example, in the following case, the IP address would be 10.114.85.172 for the name deployment and 10.114.85.161 for the ping deployment.

+Double click the terminal header to make it full screen in relation to the IDE:

+Eg: `theia@thedocker-thomasjennin: /home/project/kubeconfig-microservices/guide-kubernetes-microprofile-config/start`

 ```
 Name:           inventory-deployment-7d8f688cc7-svlts
 Namespace:      sn-labs-thomasjennin